 I think of it this way: imagine Christ standing on a line that represents time, in a place roughly 2,000 years ago.
 A light is shining upon him that represents the fullness of time, his shadow stretches into the BC era.
 This shadow is Judaism, the law, and the prophets.
 They were of God, but they were shadows of what was to come and not its fullness.
 One does not attempt to know a person intimately by studying their shadow, rather they look to the person casting the shadow, which reveals fullness and details.

 In the same manner, we Christians should look to Christ and His Body.
 The New Testament interprets the Old Testament, not the other way around.
-We see that the apostles didn’t understand the scriptures.
+We see that, for a time, Jesus’ twelve disciples didn’t understand the scriptures.
 They were ancient Hebrews in the very sociological and political structure that modern day Christians are trying to intellectually replicate and yet the apostles still could not understand Christ’s death and resurrection.
 He had to open their minds and hearts to the meaning of their own scriptures (Luke 24) because He Himself is the very interpretation of all scripture and of all truth.

 HOW IT LOOKS TODAY

 Nowadays, when I desire deeper understanding of biblical passages, I find it is most effective to pray first and then study the writings of the fathers.
-There are some passages I have not seen commentary on; for those things I simply allow them to be a mystery.
-The entire book of Revelations was considered a mystery to the early Church shortly after it was written.
-Many Church fathers did not reject it (see St Dionysius’ commentary below), but they did not make vain attempts to fabricate interpretations of it like so many today.
+Not everything has been translated into English.
+There are some passages I have not found commentary on; for those things I simply allow them to be a mystery.
+The entire book of Revelation was considered a mystery to the early Church shortly after it was written.
+Many Church fathers did not reject it (see St Dionysius’ commentary below), but they did not make vain attempts to fabricate interpretations of it like so many people today.

 Certain people therefore before now discredited and altogether repudiated the book, both examining it chapter by chapter and declaring it unintelligible and inconclusive and that it makes a false statement in its title.
 For they say it is not John’s, no nor yet a “Revelation,” because of the heavy, thick veil of obscurity which covers it…